-What are the Causes of Osteosarcoma in Dogs and Cats
+What are the Causes of Bone Cancer in Dogs and Cats

-There are no known causes of osteosarcoma, but there are correlations in certain dog breeds (and their mixes), sizes and ages.
+There are no known causes of bone cancer, but there are correlations in certain dog breeds (and their mixes), sizes and ages.

 Large and giant-breed dogs like the Boxer, Doberman Pinscher, Great Dane, Irish Setter, Labrador Retriever, Mastiff, Rottweiler, Saint Bernard, Scottish Deerhound, and others are well-documented as susceptible breeds.
 The mixes of these breeds may have similar tendency to develop osteosarcoma.

 Some breeds have a trend for males or females to be more commonly-affected by osteosarcoma.
 The male German Shepherd, Labrador Retriever, and Old English Sheep Dog show a greater indigence of the disease.
 The female Great Dane, Rottweiler, and Saint Bernard have a greater tendency for osteosarcoma.